carpenter-singh-lab/2023_Haghighi_IJCAI/README.md

     - $FDR$ Incorrect assignment rates for two categories of "trick" and "not-targeted-nor-trick" calls are reported as False Discovery Rates (FDR) and are denoted as $FDR_{trick}$ and $FDR_{other}$ respectively.

 - ### Recovery Rate.
   - Recovery rate is defined as the ratio of the number of targeted cell assignments over the total number of detected cells by CellProfiler.
-Note that there are a number of cells that dont recieve any barcode assignments and therefore this number is different than
+Note that there are a number of cells that dont recieve any barcode assignments and therefore this number is different than the PPV at the cell level.